 Comply with safety barrier requirements.

-For further information please get in touch with the author or a member of our Property team.
+If you have any questions about this article, please get in touch with an author or a member of our Property team.

 This article is general commentary on a topical issue and does not constitute legal advice.
 If you are concerned about any topics covered in this article, we recommend that you seek legal advice.